cweichen/pygn/README.md

 	metadata = pygn.search(clientID=clientID, userID=userID, artist='Jaga Jazzist', album='What We Must')

-will return a gnmetadata object with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty
+will return a gnmetadata object with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty.

 # Rhythm API
 The Rhythm API generates a playlist based on a song, an artist, a genre, a mood, an era or any combination of these inputs.